mrkline/libvmox/README.md

 ## Additional tools

-libvmox also comes with some code for reading video files, via FFmpeg, into its frame format (see `FFmpegVideoReader`).
+- libvmox also comes with some code for reading video files, via FFmpeg, into its frame format (see `FFmpegVideoReader`).
+You can also roll your own video reader from the `VideoReader` interface.

+- The motion extractor is capable of benchmarking itself to see how many frames it processes each second.
+  To enable this, pass `true` to the `benchmark` parameter of the `MotionExtractor` constructor.

+# Dependencies

+- [JsonCpp](http://jsoncpp.sourceforge.net/) is needed to allow the motion extractor to save its values to a JSON file.

+- [FFmpeg](http://www.ffmpeg.org/) is needed for the FFmpeg video reader.

 ## License